ONSBigData/qbank-tools/README.md

 For further details, see below

-# Setting up this repp
+# setting up this repo

 You need to have:
 * Python3